XinshenXiangChen/MuVaultFrontend/README.md

-To run the application just do npm run android
+To run the application just do npm run android, test